Service Academy Nominations

 Acceptance to a service academy requires a nomination from an official source: one of the applicant’s U.S. Senators, his/her U.S. Representative, or the Vice President of the United States.
 Children of career and/or retired military personnel may also seek a nomination through the Office of the President of the United States.
 Applicants should pursue all of these avenues to increase their chances of securing a nomination.
 Beginning in April of an applicant's junior year in high school, the student may request in writing a nomination application packet from my District Office.

-Note: The 26th District Service Academy nomination cycle for the Class of 2019, entering in Summer 2015 is OPEN.
-The deadline to submit nomination packets will be October 15, 2014.
+Please note: The 26th District Service Academy nomination cycle for the Class of 2019, entering in Summer 2015, is CLOSED.
+(The deadline to submit nomination packets was October 15, 2014.)
+Nomination packets for the Class of 2020 will be available in April 2015.

 Service Academy Applicants must be: